Natural Gas Distribution System Upgrade

 What parts of Superior are affected?

-Work on the first phase of the project will begin in south Superior and is in an area bounded by North 69th Street to North 52nd Street and from Cumming Avenue to Robinson Avenue.
-About 600 homes are affected.
-Construction will move to other parts of the city in future years as the project progresses.
+Work on the third phase of the project will be in central Superior and is in an area bounded by Faxon Street to Belknap Street and from Hammond Avenue to Catlin Avenue.
+About 750 homes will be affected.
+Construction will continue to move to other parts of the city in future years as the project progresses.

-The first phase of the project gets underway in May 2016
+The third phase of the project gets underway in April 2018

-Work will continue through the summer and fall until the ground freezes and resume in spring 2017, if necessary.
+Work will continue through the summer and fall until the ground freezes and resume in spring 2019.
 Schedules for the remainder of the project are still being determined.

 What can I expect?